Moscow-Squad/CineVerse/README.md

   />
 </p>

-## 🎬 Welcome to the Civerse Movies & Series ! 🍿✨
+## 🎬 Welcome to the Cinverse Movies & Series ! 🍿✨
 Dive into a world of endless entertainment, where you can explore movies and TV shows from every category  action, drama, comedy, romance, sci-fi, and more! 🎭 From discovering your favorite actors 🎥 to exploring their full filmography 📚, we’ve got you covered.
 Build your own collections, follow categories you love ❤️, and enjoy a personalized cinematic journey like never before! 🌟

 **Key Features:**